-In February 2020, the Governance Committee, after reviewing material prepared by management, recommended that the Board determine that each of Mses.
-Domenici and Matus and Messrs.
-Audet, de Oliveira, Kaye, Narayandas and Stonehill is independent.
-The Board determined, at its February 2020 regular meeting, that each of these directors is independent within the meaning of the relevant rules.
+In February 2022, the Governance Committee, after reviewing materials prepared by management, recommended that the Board determine that each of Mses.
+Domenici, Lamm-Tennant and Matus and Messrs.
+Kaye, Narayandas, Stonehill and Walthall is independent.
+The Board determined, at its February 2022 regular meeting, that each of these directors is independent within the meaning of the relevant rules.